jchai002/choir-justice-supplies/au/en/voicemail.markdown

 ## Updating your voicemail options

-Your personal voicemail can be personalized as much or as little as you would like.
+Your personal voicemail can be personalised as much or as little as you would like.
 The options below outline the changes you can make and tell you how to make them.

 ### Recording or updating a personal greeting